microsoft/internet-in-a-box/README.md

 ## References
-<a id="1">[1]</a> S. Ashok, S. S. Duvvuri, N. Natarajan, V. Padmanabhan, S. Sellamanickam, and J. Gehrke. iBox: Internet in a Box.
-In ACM HotNets, November 2020
+<a id="1">[1]</a> S. Ashok, S. S. Duvvuri, N. Natarajan, V. N. Padmanabhan, S. Sellamanickam, and J. Gehrke. "iBox: Internet in a Box".
+In Proceedings of the 19th ACM Workshop on Hot Topics in Networks, HotNets ’20, page 23–29, New York, NY, USA, 2020.
+Association for Computing Machinery.
-<a id="2">[2]</a> F. Y. Yan, J. Ma, G. D. Hill, D. Raghavan, R. S. Wahby, P. Levis,and K. Winstein.
+<a id="2">[2]</a> F. Y. Yan, J. Ma, G. D. Hill, D. Raghavan, R. S. Wahby, P. Levis, and K. Winstein.
 Pantheon: the training ground for internet congestion-control research.
 In 2018 USENIX Annual Technical Conference (USENIX ATC 18), pages 731–743, 2018